How to Get a Contract

 The Campus Meal Plan will automatically be defaulted to a level two; to modify the meal plan level or add housing preferences (building, roommate, etc.), log on to eLiving using your FPS account.
 You can modify preferences until May 15.

-Please note that housing fills quickly — even though you have until May 1 to accept the offer of admission, housing can be full by late winter.
-We are not able to accommodate all students who are interested in living on campus.
+Please note that housing fills quickly — even though you have until May 1 to accept the offer of admission, housing can be full by early spring.
+We may not be able to accommodate all students who are interested in living on campus.

 If housing is full when you accept your offer of admission, you'll have other options to consider.
 These may include adding your name to the waitlist (although adding your name does not guarantee that an offer will be made), seeking off-campus housing, or changing to another Penn State campus that still has housing available.